Following Franz Kafka in Prague: the places he lived and worked

 "<yoastmark

 Valli was Kafka’s sister.
 She lived at Bilkova Street No. 10, and Franz Kafka stayed there some months in 1914 and 1915.
-Valli (Valerie) Kafka was actually one of the first female teachers in the law school of Prague in the 1920s.
+Valli (Valerie) Kafka was one of the first female teachers at the law school in Prague in the 1920s.
 In October 1941, she was deported together with her husband, Josef Pollak.
 Valerie was murdered in 1942 in the Chełmno extermination camp.

 House at the Golden Pike